 Building competencies into your workplace is simply good business.
 Breaking down jobs into essential competencies changes the way development programs can be designed and delivered.
 Once competency-based job profiles are in place you can begin creating a development process that supports flexible career “latticing”.
 While traditional ladder career paths are hierarchical and uni-directional, competency-based career paths enable everyone to see a wide variety of logical career moves across multiple departments.
 Employees can clearly see the skills, behaviors, and abilities they need in order to make a variety of career adjustments.
 Having the option to learn and grow beyond traditional hierarchical pathways is essential to staying challenged and engaged.
 This is especially important for organizations wishing to retain millennial workers, who expect to be continually challenged.

-If you'd like to learn more about career paths, and how to integrate competencies, contact one of our experts today!
+If you'd like to learn more about career paths, and how to integrate competencies, book your demo of CompetencyCore below!